Describing Amoebas: Most amoebas do not have a finite amoeba basis

-For any other component $W$, its amoeba lies the closure of $\scrA(V)\smallsetminus\scrA(W)$ and thus in a union of finitely many rational affine subspaces of dimension at most $d$.
-The irreducibility of $W$ implies that $\scrA(W)$ lies in one such rational affine subspace and by Lemma~\ref{L:Affine=degenerate}, $W$ lies in an affine subtorus of dimension at most $d$. \end{proof}
+Let $W$ be a component of $V$ that is not a component of $U$.
+Since $\scrA(W)\subset\scrA(V)$, it lies in a union of finitely many rational affine subspaces of dimension at most $\dim\scrA(V)$ The irreducibility of $W$ implies that $\scrA(W)$ lies in one such rational affine subspace and by Lemma~\ref{L:Affine=degenerate}, $W$ lies in an affine subtorus of dimension at most $d<n$. \end{proof}

-\begin{lemma} Let $V\subset(\CC^\times)^n$ be an irreducible subvariety such that $\scrA(V)$ has a point $x$ in whose neighborhood $\scrA(V)$ is a $d$-dimensional plane.
+\begin{lemma} Let $V\subset(\CC^\times)^n$ be an irreducible subvariety such that $\scrA(V)$ has a point $x$ having a neighborhood in $\scrA(V)$ that is an open subset of a $d$-dimensional plane.
 Then $V$ lies in a $d$-dimensional affine subtorus. \end{lemma}

 \begin{proof} Translating $V$ (and thus $\scrA(V)$) if necessary, we may assume that $x=0$.
 There is a rational $d$-dimensional plane $\Pi_\RR$ such that the projection of $T_x\scrA(V)$ to $\Pi_\RR$ is surjective.
 Taking a subtorus complementary to $\Pi\otimes_\ZZ\CC^\times\simeq(\CC^\times)^d$, we have coordinates $(\CC^\times)^n=(\CC^\times)^d\times(\CC^\times)^{n-d}$ and a decomposition of $\RR^n=\RR^d\oplus \RR^{n-d}$ into rational linear subspaces such that $T_x\scrA(V)$ is the graph of a map $\Lambda\colon\RR^d\to\RR^{n-d}$ (here, $\Pi_\RR=\RR^d$).
 That is, points of $T_x\scrA(V)$ are of the form